GCVE-BCP-02 - Practical Guide to Vulnerability Handling and Disclosure

 -

-Setting a Disclosure Timeline: An essential aspect of CVD is agreeing on how long the vendor has to produce a fix before the information might be revealed.
-Many organizations follow an informal 90-day or 60-day guideline (pioneered by various security teams) – meaning if a fix isn’t ready in 90 days, the researcher might disclose anyway.
+Setting a Disclosure Timeline: An essential aspect of CVD is agreeing on how long the vendor can take to produce a fix before the vulnerability information might be revealed.
+Many organizations follow an informal 90-day or 60-day guideline, which means that the researcher might publicly disclose the vulnerability anyway if a fix isn’t ready after the elapsed time.
 However, timelines can be flexible if both parties communicate.
-As a vendor, try to estimate and propose a timeline: e.g. “We plan to have a patch in 45 days.”
+As a vendor, try to estimate and propose a timeline to issue a patch based on initial risk assessments and complexity of the vulnerability.
 If you realize you need more time, inform the reporter as soon as possible and provide justification.
 Researchers often appreciate updates and can grant extensions if progress is evident.
-The key is to avoid leaving the reporter in the dark; lack of communication is a primary reason researchers go public out of frustration.
+The key is to avoid leaving the reporter without guidance; lack of communication is a primary reason researchers go public out of frustration.

 -

 Involving a Coordinator: Sometimes involving an impartial third party (coordinator) is useful or necessary.
 For example, if the reporter can’t get a response from the vendor, they might reach out to a CERT or other coordinator to alert the vendor.
-Conversely, a vendor receiving a report about another vendor’s product (say your software depends on a library with a flaw) should pass that info to the right party and possibly involve a coordinator for multi-party issues.
-In multi-vendor situations – for instance, a vulnerability in an open source component that affects many downstream projects – coordination is critical so that everyone gets the information needed to fix their part, and disclosure can happen jointly.
+Conversely, a vendor receiving a report about another vendor’s product or a library with a flaw should pass that information to the right party and possibly involve a coordinator for multi-party issues.
+In multi-vendor situations, such as a vulnerability in an open source component that affects many downstream projects, coordination ensures that everyone gets critical information needed to fix their part and disclosure can happen jointly.
+Multi-party coordinators can establish a communication channel through mailing list or calls with all vendors and set ground rules for information sharing and the disclosure date.
 Organizations like CERT/CC or industry groups often help orchestrate this.
-If you find yourself in a multi-party scenario, establish a communication channel (mailing list or calls) with all vendors and set ground rules for information sharing and the disclosure date.

 -

 No-Fix Scenarios: Ideally, every reported vulnerability is fixed before disclosure.
-But what if a vendor decides not to fix a reported issue (perhaps they deem it acceptable risk or it’s “won’t fix” due to architectural reasons)?
-In coordinated disclosure, it’s important to communicate that decision to the reporter.
+However, a vendor may decide not to fix a reported issue after deeming it an acceptable risk or deciding they won’t fix it due to architectural reasons.
+In coordinated disclosure, the vendor must communicate this decision to the reporter.
 They may still choose to disclose it publicly if they believe users should know.
-As a vendor, be prepared to explain your reasoning in the advisory if this happens (e.g. “This issue will not be patched because the product is end-of-life / the issue is low impact and mitigations exist / etc.”).
-Not fixing is generally discouraged for any significant security problem; coordinated disclosure in such cases might break down, and the reporter could publish their findings.
+As a vendor, you should explain your reasoning in the advisory if this happens.
+Not fixing is generally discouraged for any significant security problem.
+Coordinated disclosure in such cases might break down, and the reporter could publish their findings.
 To maintain goodwill, these situations should be handled with transparency and respect for the researcher’s perspective.

 -

 Handling Leaks or Early Disclosure: Despite best efforts, sometimes vulnerability details leak or a reporter publishes early.
 If vulnerability information becomes public before a fix is out, shift into incident response mode.
 Quickly assess the risk to users and consider releasing mitigation instructions or interim patches.
 Communicate openly with users about the situation – even if it’s uncomfortable, it’s better to acknowledge an early disclosure and provide guidance than to stay silent.
-Afterward, analyze what went wrong in the coordination (Was the reporter unhappy?
-Did an internal team member leak it?) and improve the process.
+Afterward, analyze what went wrong in the coordination and root causes for early disclosure or information leakage.
+Then, improve the process.
 These scenarios underscore why establishing trust and acting swiftly on reports is so important in CVD.

 In essence, coordinated vulnerability disclosure is about trust and timing.
 Vendors must show reporters that they take issues seriously and will act, and reporters must give vendors the opportunity to resolve issues for the greater good of users.
 By coordinating, you ensure that when the world learns of a vulnerability, there is already a solution available – this greatly minimizes the potential harm from that vulnerability.
 CVD has become the industry standard approach and is a cornerstone of this guide’s recommendations.